Privacy Policy

 5. Lawful bases for processing

-Under UK GDPR, we must have a lawful basis for using your personal data.
-For this website, the main lawful bases we rely on are:
+Under the UK GDPR and the EU GDPR, as applicable, we must have a lawful basis for using your personal data.

 • Vital interests — in the unlikely event that processing is necessary to protect someone's life.